-After heartbreaking testimony, closing arguments come next in Dylann Roof trial
+Charleston church shooter Dylann Roof: 'I still do feel like I had to do it'

 Roof, 22, has been representing himself in court since this phase of the trial began.

-On Monday, he told the judge he didn't want to testify, then asked whether his attorney could assist him in closing arguments.

-US District Judge Richard Gergel granted that motion.
-It's unclear whether Roof will be speaking to jurors directly again in court.

-Roof has not questioned witnesses, but filed several motions objecting that their testimony had been too emotional.
+He did not question witnesses, but filed several motions objecting that their testimony had been too emotional.

-In his opening statement, he told jurors that he doesn't have mental health problems.
+In his brief opening statement last week, he told jurors that he doesn't have mental health problems.

 Facing the death penalty